The iconic image of a mother hen, clucking gently to a clutch of adorable chicks, following her all around. This is the stuff of homesteading dreams.

 To prevent drowning, there are several waterers available for poultry that have a jug of some sort, upside down on an attached water tray.
 Pebbles or marbles in the water tray will prevent chicks dying in it.
 There are also nipple watering systems available, similar to what you would use for rabbits or other small animals.
 You can also build your own, and save a few dollars.

 The chicks need a higher protein feed than the adults, but it won’t hurt the adults to eat the same thing.
 It is more expensive, however, which is another reason you may want to keep them separate at first.
 The higher-protein chick-starter is fine for the mother hen.
 The extra nutrition is good for her; it will help her gain back the weight she lost while brooding.

-Hens are the best incubators you can get, and they are much better chick parents than humans can be.
+Surrogate mother hens are the best incubators you can get, and they are much better chick parents than humans can be.
 Most hens will gladly hatch and parent other poultry species, too.
 They don’t care, they mother them all.
 While there are a few things that we need to do to help them out, for the most part, they’re pretty good at this.
 Don’t be intimidated if you think your conditions are less than ideal.
 You may have to use a little creativity to figure out what works best with your individual situation, but it’s really not all that difficult.
 So go ahead, get some broody hens setting, and with some care and a little luck, you’ll soon have those satisfying, idyllic scenes to watch, in your very own yard.